The History Of The Church - The Lord's Church

 According to the Bible, we confess our sins to God for forgiveness.
 There is no authority to confess our sins to a Catholic priest.

-Continuing with the history of the church, before 100AD, the inspired Scriptures were completed, and all the books of the Bible existed.
-From various historical scholars, the 27 books of the New Testament were completed and added to the Old Testament books sometime in the late 300s to early 400s.
+As we continue with the church's history, the inspired Scriptures were completed before 100 AD, and all the books of the Bible existed.
+According to various historical scholars, the 27 books of the New Testament were completed and added to the Old Testament sometime in the late 300s to early 400s.

 In the early centuries, the Catholic Church created other uninspired doctrines, such as Holy Water, Latin Mass, Extreme Unction, Celibacy, Transubstantiation, Purgatory, Sprinkling, and Changes in Singing.
 Many Protestant churches adopted some of these uninspired doctrines of men, taking for granted that they had originated in the inspired Scriptures.
 The Holy Spirit warned us against these things.